stoermelder/vcvrack-packone/docs/Strip.md

     - Remember last used folder for strips and selections on dialogs (#307)
     - "randomizeEnabled" of parameters is respected when randomizing (#349)
     - Fixed crash in rare cases (Surge-modules) (#366)
+    - Fixed wrong hotkey modifier on Mac (Ctrl instead of Cmd) on Cmd+Shift+L

 # stoermelder STRIP-BAY